Jamie's Elsewhere: Formation and first releases (2005–2008)

-Jamie's Elsewhere participated on the "Nothing But A Ghost Tour along with Four Letter Lie, Our Last Night, There For Tomorrow, and Capital Lights.
+Jamie's Elsewhere participated on the Nothing But A Ghost Tour along with Four Letter Lie, Our Last Night, There For Tomorrow, and Capital Lights.

 Rebuilding and They Said a Storm Was Coming (2009–2010)

 After the release of A Guidebook, Paterson, Carioscia, Rodriguez, and Anthony Scarpelli left the band, leaving only Spearman (keyboards) and Matt Scarpelli (guitars) left.
 In July 2008 before his departure, however, Anthony Scarpelli invited friend and former Audrey is a Narcissist, Protagonist; Antagonist, and Razing Alexandria vocalist Aaron Pauley to try out for the vacant vocalist position.
 He was invited to join the band, and after finding Scott Daby (drums), Chance Mederios (bass) and Mike Wellnitz (guitar), Jamie's Elsewhere was able to replace all of their former members.
 In 2009, they wrote all the material for their second album over the course of eight months and recorded it in three weeks.
 On February 16, 2010, their second album They Said a Storm Was Coming was released.

-The band hit the road for a few dates of the "St. Valentine's Day Massatour" supporting Motionless In White, My Hero Is Me, The Hottness, and Of Machines.
+The band hit the road for a few dates of the "St. Valentine's Day Massatour" supporting Motionless In White, Of Machines and others.
 They then supported Alesana, A Static Lullaby, Motionless In White, and Greeley Estates on the "En-Tour-Age" Tour.

-They set out on their first headlining tour in support of They Said A Storm Was Coming bringing along Memphis May Fire and I Am Abomination.

-They then headlined the "Westbound And Down" Tour along with Scarlett O'Hara, A City Serene, and Casino Madrid.
+They set out on their first headlining tour in support of They Said A Storm Was Coming bringing along Memphis May Fire.
+They then headlined the "Westbound And Down" Tour.

 Shortly after, the band jumped on the "Tour Fast Tour Furious" Tour with headliners Before Their Eyes, along with support from No Bragging Rights, Ice Nine Kills, and To Speak of Wolves.

-The band then continued their headling tour in support of their album, with the first leg featuring support from Icon For Hire, and These Hearts, and the second leg featuring Secrets and Life On Repeat.
+The band then continued their headline tour in support of their album, with the first leg featuring support from Icon For Hire, and These Hearts, and the second leg featuring Secrets and Life On Repeat.